jilio/merkle-proof-service/README.md

 The service provides the following methods:

-- `Proof`: Retrieves the Merkle proof for a given contract address and leaf index.
+- `Proof`: Retrieves the Merkle proof for a given contract address and leaf value.
-- `GetEmptyIndex`: Retrieves the random empty index for a given contract address.
+- `GetEmptyLeafProof`: Retrieves the random empty index with the Merkle proof for a given contract address.

 ### gRPC-gateway